AriSky1/clustering-tool/README.md

 This app is a Data Science tool for Exploratory Data Analysis (EDA) to be used locally.<br><br>

+https://user-images.githubusercontent.com/105871709/211107465-35405023-6ab1-4899-bc65-9822f5d8b841.mp4

-Create, upload and manage datasets.<br>
+Create, upload and manage datasets.
 Try random datasets from public domain.<br>
-<br>Apply the density based clustering algorithm to the data and download the output as a csv file.
+Apply the density based clustering algorithm to the data and download the output as a csv file.
-<br><br>This version allows you to perform clustering on 3 numerical columns only.
+<br>This version allows you to perform clustering on 3 numerical columns only.

-https://user-images.githubusercontent.com/105871709/211107465-35405023-6ab1-4899-bc65-9822f5d8b841.mp4

 The user can connect to personal PostgreSQL databases db and db2. <br>